StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### REST API endpoints

-The API endpoints used in the StackState integration are listed below:
+The API endpoints used in the StackState integration:

 * `/api/v1/entity/applications`
 * `/api/v1/entity/infrastructure/hosts`